sh123/esp32_loraprs/README.md

 - Arduino Timer library: https://github.com/contrem/arduino-timer

 # Software Setup
-- when setting up APRSDroid, use **"TNC (plaintext TNC2)"** connection protocol in Connection Preferences -> Connection Protocol
+- when setting up APRSDroid, use **"TNC (KISS)"** connection protocol in Connection Preferences -> Connection Protocol
 - go to esp32_loraprs.ino and make next changes based on your requirements
   - comment out / remove **LORAPRS_CLIENT** define if you are planning to run server mode for APRS-IS iGate
   - for server mode fill **LORAPRS_WIFI_SSID** and **LORAPRS_WIFI_KEY** with your WiFI AP data